Top 17 Picks

 |

 Geranium Rozanne - I'm keeping this one on my list, though I often lose a few their first winter.
-By the time you buy it, it has survived its first, so it should live for a long time.
+By the time you buy it from me, it has survived its first, so it should live for a long time.
 Extremely long blooming, bested only by Tradescantia.
 Sun or part shade, can be floppy, plant it next to something it can lean on or grow into.
 18 " |

 Monarda didyma ‘Gardenview Scarlet’ Bee Balm- This is an old mildew resistant cultivar.
 All of the newer ones that I’ve tried have proven to be very short lived or lacking in vigor.
 Brilliant red flowers July and August on 4 foot tall plants, will grow in full sun to three quarters shade.
 Bees, butterflies and hummingbirds love it.
 It does like to be divided and put into fresh, rich, composted soil every couple years or so.
 Good cut. |